JEPooley/svelte-simple-nav/README.md

 - `shadow` (bool): sets whether to add shadow to nav bar (set to `false`, for example, if the nav background is transparent)

 - `mobileBreak` (string): sets the breakpoint for displaying the desktop or mobile nav bar.
 If you have lots of links, you might need to make the break point earlier.
-Conversely, if you only have a couple of links, you might be able to avoid the dreaded hamburger altogether :smile:
+Conversely, if you only have a couple of links, you might not need a hamburger at all :smile:

 - `sidepanelBackground` (string): sets the background colour for the sliding sidepanel (in mobile view)